jyyulab/bulkRNAseq_quantification_pipeline/index.md

 ## To Get Started

-- If you can't access to the conda environment below, or you need reference genome assembly other than hg38, hg19, mm39, mm10, you would need to set up your pipeline first.
-Then please refer to this tutorial: [Pipeline Setup](https://jyyulab.github.io/bulkRNAseq_quantification_pipeline/docs/1_pipeline_setup/index).
+- If you are unable to access the conda environment below, or if you need a reference genome assembly other than the pre-built ones (**hg38**, **hg19**, **mm39**, **mm10**), you will need to set up your own pipeline first.
+For detailed instructions, please refer to this tutorial: [Pipeline Setup](https://jyyulab.github.io/bulkRNAseq_quantification_pipeline/docs/1_pipeline_setup/index).

   ```bash
   module load conda3/202402
   conda activate /research_jude/rgs01_jude/groups/yu3grp/projects/software_JY/yu3grp/conda_env/bulkRNAseq_2025
   ```

-- If you are new to bulk RNA-seq quantification analysis, and want to learn more details about the pipeline, please refer to this tutorial: [Full Tutorial](https://jyyulab.github.io/bulkRNAseq_quantification_pipeline/docs/3_full_tutorial/index).
+- If you are new to bulk RNA-seq quantification analysis and would like to learn more about the pipeline in detail, please refer to this tutorial: [Full Tutorial](https://jyyulab.github.io/bulkRNAseq_quantification_pipeline/docs/3_full_tutorial/index).

-- If you wann run this pipeline directly with your samples, please refer to this tutorial: [Quick Tutorial](https://jyyulab.github.io/bulkRNAseq_quantification_pipeline/docs/2_quick_tutorial/quick_tutorial).
+- If you want to run this pipeline directly with your ownsamples, please refer to this tutorial: [Quick Tutorial](https://jyyulab.github.io/bulkRNAseq_quantification_pipeline/docs/2_quick_tutorial/quick_tutorial).